 “With a Roth, you pay no taxes on your dividend income.
 You pay no taxes on your capital gain income.
 You pay no taxes on your interest income.”

 And it also offers flexibility, as the Roth IRA has more lenient withdrawal rules than its traditional cousin: You can withdraw money from it to buy your first home, and in some cases that money can also be used to pay for a medical emergency.
 That means you don’t need to choose between saving for retirement and saving up for your first home, and it can even serve as a backup emergency fund.

 You can save up to $5,500 a year in a Roth IRA.
 If you can afford to do so, contribute the maximum every year.

 The maximum amount that an employee can contribute to their 401(k) annually is $18,000.
-So that hypothetical earner who already maxed out the employer matching with a $6,000 annual contribution can call their 401(k) provider and increase their contribution by up to an additional $12,000 a year.
+So that hypothetical earner who already maxed out the employer matching with a $6,000 annual contribution can call their 401(k) provider (or just log on to their website) and increase their contribution by up to an additional $12,000 a year.
 That would bring their annual savings up to $26,500.
 And saving more than a quarter of your salary is a great way to hit your retirement saving goals and potentially even retire early.

 This game plan won’t apply for every saver.
 Some employees don’t have access to a 401(k) matching program, and depending on your financial situation, different retirement vehicles may be more appropriate for you.

 And of course, not everyone can afford to max out their retirement accounts.
 But if you’re allocating and prioritizing your savings, remember to start with your 401(k) matching, then go to your Roth IRA, and then put any additional money you can afford to save into your 401(k).